Itanya-hub/hotel_program/README.md

 3.File Locked During Build ,The process cannot access the file 'hotelprogram.exe' because it is being used by another process.
 4.Forget to Add ! after Console.ReadLine() for Null warnings
 5.Compiler error: 'rooms' does not contain a definition for 'Add'. so i tried to Corrected the global variable declaration to use static List<Room> rooms = new List<Room>();.
+6. its good to have a record in eventlog same concecpt as my group assignment in healthcare but i will do this in.txt to just store a running history of actions. and the Users never need to go back and edit a log entry; they just append a new one which is different from .csv which is for store the application's current state as structured data and i use File.AppendAllText which I got an idea from one of my classmate that he used this method in trading assignment.

 still underconstruction